angular-gantt/angular-gantt/README.md

 - **on-column-date-clicked**, **on-column-date-dbl-clicked**, **on-column-date-context-clicked**

-  This event is raised if the user clickes on a column date.
+  This event is raised if the user clicks on a column date.
 Use the `evt` property on the event to access the original javascript event, and the `column` property to access the clicked column.

 - **on-label-clicked**, **on-label-dbl-clicked**, **on-label-context-clicked**